pual/couchbase-mobile-portal/md-docs/ready/training/06-adding-security.md

 1. Open the Sync menu on the Admin UI [http://localhost:4985/_admin/db/todo/sync](http://localhost:4985/_admin/db/todo/sync).
 2. Copy the changes above in the Sync Function text area.
 3. Click the **Deploy To Server** button.
 It will restart Sync Gateway with the upated sync function.
-4.

-Both documents are saved and mapped to the corresponding channels in the Admin UI.
+4. Both documents are saved and mapped to the corresponding channels in the Admin UI.
 The video below shows you how to navigate through the different channels.

-[//]: # "TODO: Link to video."
     <video src="https://cl.ly/3i2w062z1w1F/movie2.mp4" controls="true"></video>

 ### Read Access